Muszeb/ENQUIRE/README.md

     ```bash
     ./code/ENQUIRE.sh -t ICI_and_Colitis -i input/test_input/pmid-ICI_and_Colitis.txt
     ```
     Where all the other parameters described in the `Help` message of `ENQUIRE.sh` are set to default values.
 The passing of the parameters could be easen by using the `ENQUIRE_config.txt` file that resides in the `/input` subdirectory: the left hand side of each variable assignment must be kept unchanged, while the right hand side can be tweaked according to one's needs.
-Then, the program could be launched by running:
+Additional information on the parameters are given in `ENQUIRE_flowchart.png`.
+Then, the program can be launched by running:

     ```bash
     ./code/ENQUIRE.sh -f input/ENQUIRE_config.txt